nicolafiorillo/Bitcoin_rules/README.md

 _Moreover, my Rust is still not idiomatic enough._

-## Documentations and references
+## Documentations, references, and articles

-Here we list some useful documentations and references for Bitcoin developers gathered during the development of `BTCR`.
+Here we list some useful documentations, references, and articles for Bitcoin developers gathered during the development of `BTCR`.

 - [Elliptic Curve Cryptography](docs/ecc/)
 - [Bitcoin Core source code](https://github.com/bitcoin)